 Valcon is a nearshoring company with plenty of experience working with remote teams, specifically from Eastern Europe.
 With experts in various IT fields, Valcon boasts the possibility for you to hire different agile teams specific to your company’s needs.
 Book a meeting today and meet your perfect nearshoring match!

-If you want to know more about how we can help your organisation leverage nearshoring, please reach out to Managing Partner SEE, Sonja Meijerink, at [email protected]
+Want to learn more?
+If you would like to learn more about how we can help your organisation leverage nearshoring, please reach out to Managing Partner SEE, Sonja Meijerink, at [email protected].